General Measurement and Growth

 Downloadable preterm infant growth chart with instruction for plotting.

-A Guidance for Public Health Nurses on the mandatory "non-accidental" injury reporting requrirement (ORS 146.750)
+Guidance for Public Health Nurses on the mandatory "non-accidental" injury reporting requirement (ORS 146.750)

 This guidance was developed in consultation with Shannon O’Fallon, Senior Assistant Attorney General, Oregon Department of Justice and Gretchen Koch RN, MSN Policy Analyst, Nursing Practice and Evaluation, Oregon State Board of Nursing.
 (11/22/13)